-Floors including sub-floors
+Floors including Sub-floors

-Repair category 1
+Repair Category 2

-Notes No significant defects evident.
-It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Notes It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Uneven flooring noted within the bathroom.
+This should be investigated when floor coverings are removed.